Table of Contents

 Envision spectacular oceanfront vistas spanning from Palos Verdes to Catalina to Malibu (not to mention the breathtaking sunsets), recreational and leisure activities galore, and more—all mere steps from the door of your luxurious beachfront home.

-This is the everyday for the residents of The Strand—an alluring parcel of coastal land stretching from the beach cities of Hermosa to Manhattan Beach showcasing spectacular beachfront homes ranging from contemporary mansions to historic bungalows, priced from $6 million to $25 million (depending on location and condition).
+This is every day for the residents of The Strand—an alluring parcel of coastal land stretching from the beach cities of Hermosa Beach to Manhattan Beach showcasing spectacular beachfront homes ranging from contemporary mansions to historic bungalows, priced from $6 million to $25 million (depending on location and condition).

 “You get to see, hear and smell the ocean at all times.
 You can be active by default (run on the strand, play volleyball out front on the sand, swim in the ocean, surf, paddle or boogie board in the waves).
 The year-round sunsets are amazing, and just watching the water calms the soul.
 You can also walk to both Manhattan Beach and Hermosa Beach towns to go to shops and restaurants, and renowned beach volleyball tournaments.”

 “I am digging the newer wave of restaurants that have graced the Hermosa Beach area, especially closer to Pier Avenue: Abigaile, Steak & Whiskey, and The Standing Room are a few of the newer dining spots that have mirrored the upper-scale and modern direction that Hermosa has been headed.”